flare-foundation/governance-proposals/FIP/FIP_9.md

 ## 2. Technical Description

-The monthly maximum of `$FLR` emissions will be distributed according to the following monthly schedule.
+The monthly maximum of `$FLR` emissions will be distributed according to the following schedule.
 At all times, monthly `$FLR` emissions proposed will account for a notably small portion of the projected emissions modeled on the [Flare tokenomics page](https://flare.network/tokenomics-flr-updated/).

 | Date           | `$FLR` emissions |